Building a powerful

 ‘What values, beliefs, behaviours, strengths, or traits would I like colleagues/people/customers to remember me for?’

-Another useful tip is to think about the inspiration that you could draw from your predecessors’ actions, and what you’d like to build on.
-Research shows that the type of legacy that is left to us influences the legacy that we ourselves will leave.
+Another useful tip is to consider the inspiration you could draw from your predecessors’ actions and what you’d like to build on.
+Research shows that the type of legacy left to us influences the legacy we ourselves will leave.

 Tip: